 - They aim at ruining your marketing efforts altogether.

 While a few fake sign-ups won't send you straight to the blacklist database, as they keep piling up, your email deliverability rates will start to suffer, bringing most email outreach efforts to zero.
+There are several proven practices we'll discuss later to eliminate spam sign ups for spambots.

 Disposable email addresses